laninsky/finding_loci_based_off_primers/README.md

 ### Things you need
 1. A genome in fasta format
-2. A tab-delimited list of your primers with locus name in the 1st column, F primer (5' to 3') in the 2nd column, R primer (5' to 3') in the 3rd column, and expected size distribution (bp) in the 4th.
+2. A tab-delimited list of your primers with locus name in the 1st column, F primer (5' to 3') in the 2nd column, R primer (5' to 3') in the 3rd column, and expected size including primers (bp) in the 4th. e.g.
+3. BLAST and R installed
+4. An idea of the tolerance around the size of locus you want to detect